jaredly/j3/Roadmap.md

 - [ ] make a menuuu, and ... ok so I also need like an Evaluator API

+- [ ] ok parse is happening at drawToplevel, which is the wrong place.

+- [ ] QUESTION can we do nodeToIR without knowing the result of parse? like, can we apply the styles post-hoc?
+  NO because we need tightFirst and such.
+OK it's fine.

 # The Tableness of Things

 - [x] make a table Node